AlasdairAlasdair/flexbox-talk/notes.md

 ### It isn't a grid system
 ![mk](https://raw.githubusercontent.com/AlasdairAlasdair/flexbox-talk/master/mk.jpg)
+Grid systems are intuitive but quickly become cumbersome.

 I've used [Bootstrap](http://getbootstrap.com/css/#grid), [Skeleton](http://getskeleton.com/) in the past and here's my workflow:
 - Define rows.
 - Start describing columns by width as twelfths.
 - Modify column layout for different device sizes (xs, sm, md, lg).
+Combination of multiple definitions per column.
 - Fix problems with clearfixes and offsetting and hiding columns on some devices.
 - Cry about the layout near the boundaries of the media queries.
 - Try to move on with your life.